codabrink/mini-query/README.md

   };
   user.encrypt_password();

-  // fn is prefixed with "quick_" to avoid naming collisions, in case you wish to write your own. user.quick_insert(&client).await?;
+  // fn is prefixed with "quick_" to avoid naming collisions, in case you wish to write a validation wrapper. user.quick_insert(&client).await?;

   // find user by email